 - Expected delivery time.

 If you employ any staff to help you run your store, make sure you give them a brief pep talk on the importance of being polite and helpful.
+You could provide them with certain customer service phrases or advice on how to respond to negative reviews, to ensure all customer interactions end on a positive note.

 Touch wood, you’ll be receiving more orders than usual across Black Friday and Cyber Monday.
 A lot more orders, hopefully.